stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 between compile time theories (data is fixed at build time) and run time theories (data is discovered at run time).

 #### Static theories
-Static discoveries are seen and processed as different tests with different ids.
+Static discoveries are seen and processed as different test cases.

 #### Run time theories
 Run time theories are discovered as one test, disregarding the number of underlying data set.